-Gambeson – armour wear made of multiple layers of fabric.
-Often crammed with (depending on region) tow, wool, horsehair, and sometimes impregnated with salt.
-Depending on age, region and class was considered either as armour, or as under-armour wear.
+A gambeson is armor made of multiple layers of fabric.
+Often stuffed with (depending on region) tow, wool, horsehair, and sometimes saturated with salt.
+Depending on its period, the region and class of the wearer, it was considered either as armor, or as under-armor wear.

-For example, for the Knights padded jacket was not the armour, and was worn by them solely as underwear.
-But for the infantry in the central and western Europe, since the Dark Ages until the XV century, padded jacket was considered as armour, and was often the only armour that infantry could afford the.
+For example, for knights, a padded jacket was not armor, and was worn solely as under-armor wear.
+But for infantry in Central and Western Europe, from the Dark Ages until the XV century, padded jackets were considered armor, and were often the only armor that infantry could afford.

-This Padded jacket has long sleeves.
-Two layers of cotton batting.
+Our Gambeson has long sleeves and two layers of cotton batting.

-New option added!
-Gambeson can be equipped with 3 pairs of sewn leather arming points for the steel shoulder and arm armor connection.
+Our Gambeson can be completed with sewn leather arming points for arm armor connection.
 One pair of arming points will be attached on the shoulders.
-Two pairs will be sewn to the sleeve above and under the elbow.
-Please note: the sewn arming points may not fit the holes of your steel arm harness.
-In this case you can easily unsew them and change the position according to your wish.
+Two pairs will be sewn to the sleeve above and under the elbow joint.